inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 You still don't know what the whole sentence is about, but at least you know its subject is a cat 😺 and something is good.

-Another unexpected use case for `ma` is if your grammar is extremely ambiguous.
+<a name="ma-for-ambiguity"></a>Another unexpected use case for `ma` is if your grammar is extremely ambiguous.
 Say you have a few empty strings in strategic places, or are using a large lexicon with tons of synonyms--you'll easily get hundreds or even thousands of parses for a 3-word sentence.
 Example:

 ```
 Lang> p "작은 고양이가 좋습니다" | ? wc